VaclavDedik/jboss-seam/examples/metawidget/dvdstore/readme.txt

 =================================

 This example demonstrates the use of Seam with jBPM pageflow and business process management.
-It uses metawidget to layout the forms.
+It uses metawidget to dynamically generate the forms.
 The example runs on JBoss AS as an EAR and Tomcat with Embedded JBoss as a WAR.

 example.name=dvdstore